In our Whitepaper, you will find all the information about Brickken, its Decentralized Application, and its utility token BKN.

 Finally, creating a public repository for the source code will allow Brickken to offer an open API, so third parties can use our smart contracts and back end for integration in any application or website, without the need to be dependent on the dApp’s front end, and further allowing new workflows and business models to be created without Brickken acting as an intermediary.

 In a broad sense, Brickken’s dApp will facilitate the following:

 The dApp aims to connect the dots between the legal requirements (off-chain services to handle KYC and personal data) and the decentralized application, while facilitating the smart contract’s usage through a user-friendly interface.

-We will be providing the tools and mechanisms to convert the interactions between the dApp and the STOs into readable language.
+We will be providing the tools and mechanisms to convert the interactions between the dApp and the Security Token Offerings (STOs) into readable language.
 This fulfils the purposes of serving as auditable, legal evidence in any type of procedure or discovery.